 The decision to make the Garmillas, clearly intended to be America at first, so closely resemble Germans is interesting.
 Perhaps at first, in the original series, the intent was to make it more palatable for the hoped-for American audiences.
 However the connection is so intentional in 2199 that it become apparent what the producers have done: Japan has effectively switched sides, and in this sci-fi version of the Second World War the Japanese are fighting against their former allies and all the

 things they represent.
 In the original series, the Yamato was purely Japanese.
-In 2199 she, and all the other Japanese space ships, are envoys of the United Nations and their hulls are marked as such – she has become a symbol of all humankind as opposed to pure nationalism.
+In 2199 she, and all the other Japanese space ships, are envoys of the United Nations and their hulls are marked as such – she has become a symbol of all humankind.
 Yamato will gain redemption not just by saving the Earth, but by acknowledging past mistakes and seeking to correct them.
 2199 effectively apologizes for being on the wrong side of history.

 The WWII references extend past the Garmillas and into the show’s technology.
-The names of the spaceships destroyed in what is known, appropriately, as the Second Innerplanetary War, are all named after ships of the Imperial Japanese Navy: Kirishima, Korama, Yugiri, Abukuma, Shimakaze, Murasame, Isokaze, and the Yukukaze.
+The names of the spaceships destroyed in what is known as the Second Innerplanetary War are all named after ships of the Imperial Japanese Navy: Kirishima, Korama, Yugiri, Abukuma, Shimakaze, Murasame, Isokaze, and the Yukukaze.
 The Yamato has been fitted to carry space fighters, and these are called Zeros and Hayabusas.
 The Yamato fighter pilots wear vintage-style bomber jackets, and even the Garmillas guns are modeled on Japanese Nambus.

 Several of the events depicted in 2199 also mimic the war.
 For instance, it is revealed to the shocked Yamato crew that the Second Innerplanetary War was in fact started not by the Garmillas as they have been raised to believe, but by the Earthlings – specifically the Japanese, who fired first upon the Garmillas.
 The struggle of the crew to accept this fact is representative of the ongoing struggle of Japanese war memory.
 The crew member whose father fired the first shot refuses to accept it at all, much as the nationalists in Japanese society refuse to accept responsibility for the war.
 Kodai, also struggling, takes a far more pragmatic approach to the issue: “Sometimes there’s more than one truth.
 You have your truth and they have theirs.
 But there is only one reality.
 The war really happened.”